-There are 6.5 million people, including 2.8 million children, displaced within Syria, the biggest internally displaced population in the World.
-Since 2011, 50 Syrian families have been displaced every hour of every day.
+There are 6.1 million people, including 2.5 million children, displaced within Syria, the biggest internally displaced population in the World.
 The pace of displacement remains relentless.
-Well over 1.2 million people have been displaced so far this year, many for the second or third time.
+Well over 1.8 million people have been displaced in 2017, many for the second or third time.

-In 2016, Syria Humanitarian Response Plan (HRP) has been developed in consultation with the Government of Syria and sets out the framework within which the humanitarian community will respond to large-scale humanitarian and protection needs in Syria throughout 2016 on the basis of the prioritisation undertaken within and across sectors.
+In 2017, Syria Humanitarian Response Plan (HRP) has been developed in consultation with the Government of Syria and sets out the framework within which the humanitarian community will respond to large-scale humanitarian and protection needs in Syria on the basis of the prioritization undertaken within and across sectors.

 The HRP also presents urgent funding requirements to meet the ever-growing needs.
 The plan is based on ample data on needs.
 It is anchored by three strategic objectives, focusing on saving lives and alleviating suffering, enhancing protection and building resilience.